Featured bike path - Cedar Creek Trail

 Mundane transformed to adventure

-I had been planning on taking my kids on some spring rides and with the Safer at Home order, it now became even more anticipated.
+I had been planning on taking my kids on some spring rides and with spring fever, it now became even more anticipated.
 Our first outing was on a bike and pedestrian path I have done more than any other, yet today I had experienced it differently than any other time.
 It was no longer viewed as a mundane commute to work, but an outdoor adventure.

-As we turned away from the Wisconsin River to cross under Business 51, I parked the “mama train” (what we call the bike and two trailers connected) and let the kids out of the trailer so they could fully take in this section of trail (plus they need to get exercise too!).
+As we turned away from the Wisconsin River to cross under Business 51, I parked the “mama train” (what we call the bike plus not one but two trailers connected) and let the kids out of the trailers so they could fully take in this section of trail (plus they need to get exercise too!).
 My kids loved the bridges including the two covered bridges on the route.

 Payback time